For Educational Institutions and Individual Study

 Motivational Interviewing (MI) is a client-centered therapeutic approach that can strengthen a person's own motivation and commitment to change.
 Research has shown that MI is highly effective in treating a variety of addictive behaviors, but normally takes one or two one-hour secessions of counselors or psychologists’ time.

-Brief Motivational Interviewing (Brief MI) is an adaptation of motivational interviewing and has been shown to be effective in the clinical care environment, where competing needs for an intervention requires a rapid, patient-centered interaction to promote a behavioral change.
+Brief Motivational Intervention (Brief MI) is an adaptation of motivational interviewing and has been shown to be effective in the clinical care environment, where competing needs for an intervention requires a rapid, patient-centered interaction to promote a behavioral change.
 Brief MI training is suitable for social workers, primary care providers, nurses, and students of those professions.
 It has been used for a wide variety of behavioral disorders.

 Learn Brief MI for Free

 The free trial includes a training guide with information on the essentials of Brief MI.

 - Creating a motivating conversation